A new method for flow-based network intrusion detection using the inverse Potts model: Proposal

 Since the values of local fields and couplings depend on the values assumed by features within a given flow, each distinct flow will have a different combination of these quantities.
-As in the Potts Model, local fields and couplings determine the total "energy" $\mathcal{H}(\feature_{\flowid1}...\feature_{\flowid \featureids})$ of each flow.
+As in the Potts Model, the Hamiltonian involving local fields and couplings determines the total "energy" $\mathcal{H}(\feature_{\flowid1}...\feature_{\flowid \featureids})$ of each flow.
 For instance, in Figure \ref{fig:model} B), the total "energy" of the flow is obtained by summing up all values associated with the edges and to the nodes, resulting in a total of -3.
 Note that what we call energy is analogous to the notion of Hamiltonian in Quantum Mechanics.
-It is important to note that the model described here is discrete.
-Therefore continuous features must be discretized.
-The classes for continuous feature discretization are shown on Supplementary Information.
+It is important to note that the model described here is discrete, therefore continuous features must be discretized.
+The classes for continuous feature discretization are shown in Section~\ref{sec:results}.
 In the following, we present the framework applied to perform the statistical model inference and subsequent energy-based flow classification.